mbelaloui/Ansible/README.md

 ## RUN Ansible

 ### Ad-Hoc commands
-  The ad-hoc commands are quick and easy that demonstarte the simplicity and the power of Ansible, but are not re-usable.
+  The ad-hoc commands are quick and easy, that demonstarte the simplicity and the power of Ansible, but are not re-usable.
   We can use any Ansible module in ad-hoc task.

- * Ad-Hoc : ansible <inventories> -m module --options   ```https://docs.ansible.com/ansible/latest/user_guide/
+ * Ad-Hoc : ansible <inventories> -m module --options   ```https://docs.ansible.com/ansible/latest/user_guide/ ```
     ad-hoc commandes are not used for configration, management and deployment, these commands are of one time usage.

   #### Use caes